hhursev/recipe-scrapers/docs/in-depth-guide-scraper-functions.md

 ### `reviews() -> List[Dict[str, str]]`

 Returns a `list` of reviews about the recipe from the website.
 Each review is a `dict` containing the reviewer's name (`str`) and their review (`str`).

-> [!WARNING]
->
-> As far as I can tell, only the `AllRecipes` scraper actually implements this.
-Should we encourage more scrapers to use it, or should we remove the feature?